samirak93/iCXMedia_DS/readme.md

 #### Scaling the model

-In order to replicate the model in a production environment, few things have to be considered.
+In order to replicate the model in a production environment, few things have to be considered when developing the code/process.
-The entire process has to be split into 2 parts - Algorithm/Model related activities vs Non Algorithm/Model related.
+The entire process has to be split into 2 parts - Algorithm/Model related activities vs Non Algorithm/Model activities.
 This gives the flexibility to update or modify the pipeline based on the type and need.

  <img src="/docs/scaling.png" alt="Scaling" width="600"/>